Can I claim compensation if injured when cycling drunk?

 Is cycling when drunk illegal?

-Section 30 Road Traffic Act 1988 reads:
+Specifically, Section 30 of the Road Traffic Act 1988 states:

-A person who, when riding a cycle on a road or other public place, is unfit to ride through drink or drugs (that is to say, is under the influence of drink or a drug to such an extent as to be incapable of having proper control of the cycle) is guilty of an offence.
+"A person who, when riding a cycle on a road or other public place, is unfit to ride through drink or drugs (that is to say, is under the influence of drink or a drug to such an extent as to be incapable of having proper control of the cycle) is guilty of an offence."

 "ride when under the influence of drink or drugs, including medicine", or "ride in a dangerous, careless or inconsiderate manner".

 The maximum penalty for cycling whilst under the influence of drink or drugs is a £1,000 fine.

 Ignoring a red light risks a Fixed Penalty Notice of £30.
-Although a cyclist's driving licence cannot be endorsed for this or any other cycling offence, the Courts may disqualify a cyclist from driving a car.
+Although a cyclist's driving licence cannot be endorsed for this, or any other cycling offence, the courts may disqualify a cyclist from driving a car.